microsoft/playwright/docs/src/api/class-elementhandle.md

 # class: ElementHandle
 * extends: [JSHandle]

 ElementHandle represents an in-page DOM element.
-ElementHandles can be created with the [`method: Page.$`] method.
+ElementHandles can be created with the [`method: Page.querySelector`] method.

 ```js
 const { chromium } = require('playwright');  // Or 'firefox' or 'webkit'.